assaferan/omf5/README.md

 [c] is the conductor of the spinor norm character.
 If not specified, the program will compute all of them.
 At the moment, only relevant for computing a column of the Hecke matrix.

-If the flag -hecke is supplied, computes a column of the Hecke matrix, otherwise computes the Hecke eigenvalues of forms that are non-lifts.
-If p is not supplied, computes the Hecke matrix of the first prime not dividing the discriminant.

 [form_idxs] is a list of indices of forms in the space for which to compute the hecke eigenvalues.
 If not specified, computes for all of them.

 If either L or p is not supplied, only decomposes the space, and finds Hecke eigenvectors.